lemaoliu/qenn/README.md

 following our recent paper [1].

 ## Train a machine translation system on one bilingual corpus, and then generate 1-best translations for the source side of another bilingual corpus.
 We used Moses [2] as the translation system.
-For setup of Mosese, please follow the guideline from http://www.statmt.org/moses.
+For setup of Moses, please follow the guideline from http://www.statmt.org/moses.